Correct Position For Western Riding

 The saddle seat shape and width are critical to a comfortablehttps://easyfitsaddles.com/adjustable-western-saddle-to-fit-your-horse/, balanced ride.
 With our adjustable ground seat insert, you can create a seat shape to fit you.
 Everybody is a bit different in seat bone width, booty size and shape, hip width, etc. Women tend to prefer a narrower seat, males a bit larger; it is very subtle.
 What works for one is not suitable for the next.
 A very slight change can make an incredible difference in comfort.

 Our seat shims allow you to place the saddle pocket where you need it and adjust your pelvis to find a neutral position, neither tilted forward nor back.
-Move the insert ahead for more pocket in the back; move the shim back and it will roll the pelvis forward.
+Move the insert ahead for more pocket in the back; move the shim back, and it will roll the pelvis forward.
 Too much rise/shim in the front of the saddle will cause soft tissue irritation.
-Increasing the thickness under the seat bones will make the saddle feel narrower.
+Increasing the thickness of the seat bones will make the saddle feel narrower.
 If your saddle constantly shifts to one side, shim under one seat bone to level you out.

 Once the stirrup length is adjusted correctly, the ability to move the stirrups under your hip for a balanced ride is game-changing.
 As you become accustomed to the feeling of alignment, you start to move ahead in the seat, further adjustment is required, and you need a smaller saddle seat.